cristobalcl/resume/output/cv.md

 Summary
 =======

-AWS Solutions Architect certified with more than 10 years of professional experience designing, building and deploying server-side solutions in the cloud, for different industries like management consulting, energy, video games, and university research groups.
-Expertise in web APIs, Data Engineering and DevOps.
+AWS Solutions Architect certified with more than 10 years of professional experience designing, building and deploying server-side solutions in the cloud, for different industries like management consulting, energy and utilities, video games, and university research groups.
+Expertise in Backend Development, Data Engineering and DevOps.

 Education
 =========